golubitsky/blog/_posts/2020-04-18-The-Right-Abstractions.md

 - directly expresses the domain
 - solves a problem in the domain (probably why we needed a program to begin with!)
-- minimizes the technical complexity (aka "technical debt") introduced by the program itself (we didn't want a program just for fun, right?)
+- minimizes the technical complexity introduced by the program itself (we didn't want a program just for fun, right?)
   - technical complexity is distinct from the complexity inherent to the domain

 Most of all, such abstractions will "feel" right.
 Once you arrive at them, you will "feel" the clarity of the domain to have been expressed.
 Something like "of course it should be like this, why didn't I think of that sooner?"